-- 1. Ensure that the positioner restraining bracket is not interfering with the positioner (Figure 2-21). - 2.
+- 1. Ensure that the positioner restraining bracket is secured out of position to prevent interference with the positioner (Figure 2-25). - 2.
 Ensure that the positioner is home. - 3.
-Ensure that the read/write head gimbels are not bent or dirty.
-(If they are dirty, clean with a solution of 91 percent alcohol and 9 percent water and a lint-free wiper.
+Ensure that the read/write head gimbals are not bent or dirty.
+(If they are dirty, clean with a solution of 91 percent alcohol and 9 percent water and a lint-free wiper. - 4.
+Ensure that the spindle rotates freely and its top surfaces are not dirty.
+(Clean as described above.) - 5.
+Ensure that the brush assembly is home (not exposed).